-Unfortunately, last time CHOICE tested double strollers, we only found one that passed all of our safety and durability tests.
-But we found several others we think are worth considering, as they had only minor failures.
+Unfortunately, CHOICE tests of double strollers tend to find only a small number that pass all of our safety and durability tests.
+But we usually find several others we think are worth considering, as they have only minor failures.

 What to look for in a double pram/stroller